marcello505/tatamigash.pk3dir/README.md

 # tatamigash.pk3dir
-Remake of MAP10 from [Rott!Zone](https://www.doomworld.com/forum/topic/124214-rottzone-deathmatch-wad-updated-release/) by RottKing, a Doom II deathmatch WAD
+Remake of MAP10 from [Rott!Zone](https://www.doomworld.com/forum/topic/124214-rottzone-deathmatch-wad-updated-release/) by RottKing, a Doom II deathmatch WAD.
+Made for Xonotic
 ## Important Notice
 I own nothing except the `.map` file and it's associated files (such as `.mapinfo`, `.prt`, `.srf`), these are licensed under GPL-3.0.